cmakh/vscode-whisper/README.md

 # vscode-whisper
-VSCode plugin that whispers the code you type to you
+VSCode plugin that whispers the code you write to you as you type it